kakurk/kkurkela.github.io/index.md

 ## Current Projects

-_Effects of Emotion on Context Memory_
+_Interaction of Emotion and Context on Memory_
-This project is currently exploring the influence of emotional stimuli on memory for context, specifically when emotionally negative images are grouped together versus randomly intermixed and when the background context is shifted versus reinstated during retrieval (see [pre-registration](https://osf.io/jmg6b/?view_only=fe2c93deb2b74481997b18359fb7c84d) for more information).
+My colleagues and I am currently exploring the interaction of emotion and context on memory, specifically when the background context is shifted versus reinstated during retrieval (see [pre-registration](https://osf.io/jmg6b/?view_only=fe2c93deb2b74481997b18359fb7c84d)).

 _Transcranial Direct Current Stimulation of Memory Networks_
-This project is currently trying to see if it is possible to modulate item and contextual memory performance using network targeted tDCS, particularly seeing if there is an interaction with the emotional valence of the memoranda.
+My colleagues and I are also currently seeing if it is possible to modulate memory performance using network targeted tDCS.
+Specifically, we are interested in investigating if targeting the posterior-medial memory network will modulate the impact of contextual reinstatement on memory performance.

 _Effect of Emotion on Memory for overlapping multi-element memoranda_
-This project is currently trying to study the influences of emotion of associative memory, specifically on overlapping associations that can be integrated into events engrams.
+I am also working on developing a study to examine the influences of emotion on associative memory, specifically on overlapping associations that can be integrated into events engrams.